vitalets/websocket-as-promised/README_TEMPLATE.md

 ```

 ## Sending requests
-Request assumes sending WebSocket message and waiting for server response.
-Method `.sendRequest()` returns promise
+Sending request assumes sending WebSocket message that waits for server response.
-that resolves when response comes.
-Match between request and response is performed
+Method `.sendRequest()` returns promise that resolves when response comes.
+Match between request and response is performed by **unique request identifier**
-by **unique request identifier** that should present in both sent and received messages.
+that should present in both sent and received messages.
 There are two functions `options.attachRequestId / options.extractRequestId` for manipulating `requestId`.
 ```js
 const wsp = new WebSocketAsPromised(wsUrl, {